Earn Your Master’s in Clinical Mental Health Counseling in Online or Evening Classes

-Mental health counselors enter the field because they feel called to help others overcome obstacles and reach their full potential.
+Clinical mental health counselors enter the field because they feel called to help others overcome obstacles and reach their full potential.
 If you feel that God has called you to serve those who are struggling with psychological, social or behavioral issues, you can earn your Master of Science in Clinical Mental Health Counseling at Grand Canyon University.
 A master’s degree in counseling is a required stepping stone toward licensure in all 50 states.

-GCU’s mental health counseling graduate program was designed to meet the academic requirements of the National Board for Certified Counselors for the National Certified Counselor (NCC) credential, the Certified Clinical Mental Health Counselor (CCMHC) credential and the Arizona Board of Behavioral Health Examiners.
+GCU’s Master of Science in Clinical Mental Health Counseling graduate program was designed to meet the academic requirements of the National Board for Certified Counselors for the National Certified Counselor (NCC) credential, the Certified Clinical Mental Health Counselor (CCMHC) credential and the Arizona Board of Behavioral Health Examiners.

 Study How to Help Others Maintain Healthy Lives

-Additionally, in courses such as Substance Use Disorders and Addictions, Counseling the Culturally Diverse and Group Counseling, students will study these key topic areas:
+Additionally, in courses such as Substance Use Disorders and Addictions, Counseling the Culturally Diverse, and Group Counseling, students will study these key topic areas:

-- The stages, processes and effects of substance use disorders, including the social and psychological dynamics of these disorders
+- The stages, processes and effects of substance use disorders, including the social and psychological dynamics of these disorders.

-- Theories of multicultural counseling and identity development
+- Theories of multicultural counseling and identity development.

-- Group counseling dynamics, theories and ethical standards
+- Group counseling dynamics, theories and ethical standards.

-- Scientifically sound assessment procedures for determining a client’s mental or emotional status
+- Scientifically sound assessment procedures for determining a client’s mental or emotional status.

-- The basic principles of psychopharmacology and the effects of psychoactive substances
+- The basic principles of psychopharmacology and the effects of psychoactive substances.

 GCU’s Master of Science in Clinical Mental Health Counseling degree prepares students to pursue professional licensure.
 The program meets the academic requirements for licensure in Arizona as a Licensed Associate Counselor (LAC) and Licensed Professional Counselor (LPC).
 Students who wish to practice in another state should check that state’s specific requirements.